hellozexi/shopx/README.md

 - [x] p1 | User should submit order and producer will receive notifications
 - [ ] p2 | Set up a chat service for owner and customer to communicate with each other.
 - [ ] p2 | Using react to build the front end webpage.
 - [ ] p2 | Enable users to pay online.
-This part might be interesting.
+This part might be interesting.[abort]
 - [ ] p2 | Use docker to store the database and try to find a way to store the prod server and test server into different containers.
-- [ ] p2 | Find a way to record metrics of the websites and write unit tests.
+- [x] p2 | Find a way to record metrics of the websites and write unit tests.
 - [ ] p3 | Try to explore some cool features about React. eg. animation to make website more appealing to customers.
 - [ ] p3 | Enable search engine for the website. eg. Elasticsearch
 - [ ] p3 | Design the recommendation system or algorithm.
 Based on user's browsing behavior, give him/her related recommendations on product. eg. recommendation algorithms like famous item-item or user-user.